hyperledger/fabric-ca/docs/source/serverconfig.rst

             # statsd server address
             address: 127.0.0.1:8125

-            # the interval at which locally cached counters and gauges are pushsed
+            # the interval at which locally cached counters and gauges are pushed
             # to statsd; timings are pushed immediately
             writeInterval: 10s

-            # prefix is prepended to all emitted statsd merics
+            # prefix is prepended to all emitted statsd metrics
             prefix: server